- 1 Overview of the Camino Primitivo

 - 2 Cities & Distances

-El Camino Primitivo is an ideal way to explore the first known way to Santiago de Compostela.
-It owes its origin to the King Alfonso II of Asturias who walked this route to visit the newly discovered tomb of the Apostle Santiago in the 9th century.
+The Camino Primitivo was the first recorded pilgrimage route to Santiago de Compostela, (this is why it is also referred to as the Original Way).
+King Alfonso II of Asturias created this route to visit the newly discovered tomb of the Apostle Santiago in the 9th century.

 The way starts in Oviedo and winds through central Asturias and Galicia, and although originally not that famous, it has become increasingly more popular over the past few years.
 Nonetheless, the experience has little to do with the overcrowded Camino Francés as well as the overwhelming solitude of the other routes.